 (4) The annual incentive for each of Messrs.
-O'Driscoll, and Leburn is paid in each of their home country's currency, UK pound sterling.
-Exchange rates used to calculate the Canadian dollar equivalent as quoted as the Bank of Canada on June 30, 2014: UK pound sterling at 1.8261.
+O'Driscoll, Leburn and Kouchnir is paid in each of their home country's currency, UK pound sterling, UK pound sterling and European Euro respectively.
+Exchange rates used to calculate the Canadian dollar equivalent are the rates quoted by the Bank of Canada as its exchange rate on June 30, 2015: UK pound sterling at 1.9614, European Euro at 1.3911.

-^{(5).} Pension value as stated was calculated by Eckler and is detailed in the "Defined Benefit (DB) Retirement Plans Table" in the "Pension Plan Benefits" section, below.
+(5) Pension value as stated was calculated by Eckler and is detailed in the "Defined Benefit (DB) Retirement Plans Table" in the "Pension Plan Benefits" section, below.
 Pension value for each of Messrs.
-O'Driscoll and Leburn, are the pension contributions the Corporation made to each of their pension plans in their home countries, the United Kingdom.
+O'Driscoll, Leburn and Kouchnir, are the pension contributions the Corporation made to each of their pension plans in their home countries, the United Kingdom, United Kingdom and France respectively.